Licensing Guides

 Program Prerequisites: You must be at least 18 years old and have a high school diploma or a GED.

-On-the-Job Experience: While on the job, you will need good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing and working in tight spaces.
+On-the-Job Experience: While on the job you will need to have good customer service skills, be detail-oriented, have some mechanical capability, and be physically fit because the job can include some heavy lifting and hours of walking, standing, and working in tight spaces.

 Once your application is approved, the Oregon Building Codes Division (BCD) will mail a letter of authorization with exam instructions.
 Oregon offers testing locations throughout the state, and you'll receive your exam results in the mail within two weeks of taking the exam.
 You must score at least 75% to pass.